Nameless Rumia's Wiki

 25)

-The average, well-adjusted person will see that life moves on and tomorrow will eventually come.
-It's important to remember that the internet doesn't always reflect reality, especially when every election is framed like “civil war, genocide, or mass deportation is at your doorstep if you don't follow these exact steps!”
+Most well-adjusted people would see that life moves on and tomorrow will eventually come.
+It's important to remember that the internet doesn't always reflect reality, especially when every election gets framed like “civil war, genocide, or mass deportation is at your doorstep if you don't follow these exact steps!”, but it's equally as important that we acknowledge that issues exist and the status quo does not consume us.

 26)